-Whatever your position, InterVarsity’s Faculty Ministry has a vision to see you flourish and be a redeeming influence for Christ in the university.
-On campus and online, we seek to provide support and encouragement by connecting you to:
+Whatever your position, InterVarsity’s Faculty Ministry has a vision to see faculty following Jesus together.
+We want to see you flourish and be a redeeming influence for Christ in the university.
+On campus and online, you are not alone; we seek to provide support and encouragement by connecting you to:

 - A local community of Christian academics who reflect the diversity of the body of Christ

 - Regional and local gatherings of Christian academics

 - Tools for ministry

 - Stories of faithful practice

 - Materials related to integration of faith, learning, and practice

 Faculty Ministry wants you as faculty to know you are valued and the work you do in the academy is significant in the Kingdom of God.